-This article was originally published by the Centre for European Policy Studies (CEPS) on 6 April 2017.
+This article was originally published by the Centre for European Policy Studies (CEPS) on 6 July 2017.

-This article was originally published by the European Union Institute for Security Studies (EUISS) on 1 March 2017.
+This article was originally published by Carnegie Europe on 6 July 2017.

-This article was originally published by the European Council on Foreign Relations (ECFR) on 3 March 2017.
+This article was originally published by the Danish Insitute for International Studies (DIIS) on 15 June 2017.

-This article was published by the European Council on Foreign Relations (ECFR) on 16 February 2017.
+This article was originally published by the Elcano Royal Institute on 7 June 2017.